ietf-artarea/bofs/requests/ietf125/catalist.md

 This BoF provides an opportunity to:

 - Briefly summarize the ecosystem, including work happening outside of the IETF, at W3C, 3GPP, and the Linux Foundation.
-- Briefly summarize work that is happening in IETF side meetings that is progressing on mailing lists.
+- Briefly summarize work that is happening in IETF side meetings and that is progressing on mailing lists.
 - Specifically DMSC and AIProto.
 - Answer questions like what work should be pursued in the IETF?
 - Identify and share existing IETF WGs that are already addressing some of the use cases tangent to agent communication.